 Music therapy students work under the supervision of a Board Certified Music Therapist.
 Students assist with a variety of group and individual expressive arts classes for residents, conduct individual music therapy sessions, assist with special productions, and facilitate use of the sensory integration room.

-For more information about internship opportunities at The Baddour Center, please contact the Education and Behavioral Supports Division at 662.366.6902 or email us.
+For more information about internship opportunities at The Baddour Center, please contact the Human Resources Division at 662.366.6922 or email us.